weebweeb/ParticleGun_rbx/README.md

  #### `ParticleProfile:` CreateParticleProfile(`String:` name)
   Returns a new ParticleProfile instance

 ####  `void:` InitServer()

-    Initializes the server listener.
+<p> Initializes the server listener.
-    Must be called from a `Script` instance for this module to function.
+    Must be called from a Script for this module to function. </p>

  #### `void:` initClient(`String:` Particle, `Variant`: Tool)

    Initializes the client, using the ParticleProfile instance named `Particle` and using the `Tool` or `HopperBin` instance `Tool`